joeynorkin/counter/README.md

 file (as well as the object files and an executable, *test*, which performs unit tests to ensure correct functionality of the library).
-* Include the header file *counter.h* in the program using the library and when compiling, include the segment:
+* Include the header file *counter.h* in the program using the library and when compiling, include the segment: **-L. -lcounter** ⋅⋅⋅For simplicity, this assumes both the header and library files are in your current directory.

-    -L. -lcounter

-For simplicity, this assumes both the header and library files are in your current directory.

 Make sure you declare and initialize a struct count variable to use the functions.
 This can be done as such